 The neutron reflectometer is available to scientist with and without experience with neutron reflectometry from all over the world.
 Interested?
 Please contact the instrument scientist to learn more about the possibilities.

 The ROG neutron reflectometer is currently being upgraded as part of the OYSTER project.
 In combination with the installation of a cold neutron source, this will increase its performance by up to 100x.
-We hope to be fully operational by autumn 2020.

 - The study of surfaces and interfaces of thin films, multilayers and coatings: